opendistro-for-elasticsearch/sql/docs/user/general/identifiers.rst

 Examples
 --------

-For example, if you run ``SELECT * FROM ACCOUNTS``, it will end up with an index not found exception from our plugin because actually the index name is under lower case.
+For example, if you run ``SELECT * FROM ACCOUNTS``, it will end up with an index not found exception from our plugin because the actual index name is under lower case.

 Identifier Qualifiers